 The Name, The Chef

 Jamie Oliver might have an international spotlight following him wherever the celebrity British chef goes, but Dammann is in full control of the menu and the cooking, proposing British pub fare to match the restaurant's down-to-earth pubby theme, evident in its name alone.

-Maison Publique is French for public house, or simply pub, aka those ubiquitous community centrepieces/homes away from home across the pond in the U.K. and in various Commonwealth nations.
+Maison Publique is French for "public house," or simply "pub," aka those ubiquitous community centerpieces/homes away from home across the pond in the United Kingdom and in various Commonwealth nations.
 Not one to be overshadowed by Oliver, Dammann is also a star in the minds of local foodies, having helmed the kitchen at the once-upon-a-time hot spot that was DNA, an Old Montreal favorite that closed down in June 2012, to the surprise of many a fan.

 Expect a lax dress code to match the reportedly down-to-earth experience Oliver and Dammann are promoting.

 The restaurant does not take reservations for brunch service, but it does accept reservations for dinner.

 4720 Rue Marquette